Product Description

 Shafts and Flats

-Sherline stepper motors have shafts at both ends so that a handwheel can be used for manual control if desired.
+Sherline stepper motors have shafts at both ends, so a handwheel can be used for manual control if desired.
 Flats are ground onto each end of the shaft to accommodate set screws for handwheel and coupling.
 If a stepper motor is to be used with a Sherline motor mount, the shaft going into the coupling should have a flat machined or ground on it where the set screw bites into it.
-If this is not done, the point of the set screw can upset the shaft surface sufficiently to make it impossible to remove the coupling.
+If this is not done, the point of the set screw can upset the shaft surface sufficiently, making it impossible to remove the coupling.
 For non-Sherline applications, the flat may not be necessary.

 Powerful dual-shaft motors are prewired for quick hookup